Polyhedral divisors and torus actions of complexity one over arbitrary fields: Graded algebras over Dedekind domains

 \item[(ii)]The ring $A_{0}$ is integrally closed in its field of fractions.

 \item[(iii)]Every nonzero prime ideal is a maximal ideal. \end{enumerate} \end{rappel} Let us mention several classical examples of Dedekind domains. \begin{exemple} Let $K$ be a number field.
-If $\mathbb{Z}_{K}$ denotes the ring of integers of $K$ then $\mathbb{Z}_{K}$ is a Dedekind ring.
+Then the ring $\mathbb{Z}_{K}$ of integers of $K$ is a Dedekind ring.